Setting Permissions for your account, pages, and blocks

-- Qwilr Pages: Knowing a your Page was shared
+- Qwilr Pages: Knowing whether a Page was shared

 * Some features are limited to Enterprise plans only.

-With the permissions feature you'll be able to lock two types of content: Saved Blocks, and whole Qwilr Pages.
-Who can view or edit is set on a per item basis, though you can set an account-level default.
+Who can view or edit these is set on a per-item basis, though you can set an account-wide default.

-Within your Account Settings ( Settings → All → Account) admins can set the default access level for Qwilr Pages.
+Within your Account Settings ( Settings → View All Settings → Account), admins can set the default access level for Qwilr Pages.

 - Pages are private by default - By default all Qwilr Pages will hidden from other users (other than admins).
-This can be changed on a per-page basis in the sharing settings.
+This setting can be changed on a per-page basis in the internal sharing settings.

 Setting block-level permissions